Market research for small business: methods and tips

 Key takeaways

-• Leverage free and low-cost tools like Google Forms, social media polls, government statistics, and online forums to conduct effective market research without significant financial investment.
+- Use free and low-cost tools like Google Forms, social media polls, and public government data to gather meaningful insights without a large budget.

-• Time your market research strategically around critical business decisions such as launching new products, entering new markets, or seeking funding to maximise the value of your research investment.
+- Time your research around key business decisions such as launching a product, entering a new market, or applying for funding to get the most value from your findings.

 What is market research?